 Pay no attention to the temperature of your location when you leave your house to go climbing.
 Though it may be 30ºC when you leave, the temperature may drop to 0ºC as you approach the summit.

-Your body is likely going to heat up as you climb, and you may not actually feel very cold.
+Your body will likely heat up as you climb, and you may not actually feel very cold.
 However, anytime you take a break, sweat dampens your clothes and causes the body to cool.
 When this happens, you may lose physical strength or even catch a cold.
 To avoid this, make sure to bring a quick-drying shirt, a light windbreaker, and a sweater to keep warm.

-Footwear is also very important when mountain climbing.
+Footwear is also essential when mountain climbing.
 Hard-bottomed soles are most suitable, and high-cut footwear can prevent gravel and sand from entering.

 You will also need a helmet, a headlight, and other equipment for safety when climbing.